-Over the past three decades Andrew Ziminski has worked as a stonemason on some of our greatest monuments.
+Over the past thirty years Andrew Ziminski has worked as a stonemason from his base in Frome, Somerset on some of our greatest monuments.

 From repairs to a megalithic burial chamber and the reconstruction of a Roman temple façade to an Anglo-Saxon shrine and Salisbury's medieval cathedral Andrew's craft skills and knowledge have been put to good use.

-'The Stonemason' which will be published by John Murray in March 2020 tells the history of how Britain was built - from the inside out, stone by different stone, culture by different culture in a journey by canoe along river, canal and sea that offers an unexpected and new version of our island story.
+'The Stonemason' published by John Murrays, tells the history of how Britain was built - from the inside out, stone by different stone, culture by different culture in a journey by canoe along river, canal and sea that offers a new version of our island story.

 (Above) Andrew talking about his Craft for the Bridport Lit Festival.